andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/women/README.md

 # Women

-## Training pipeline for women 18-24 years old
+## Training pipeline for women 18–24 years old

-Would it not be a beautiful gift of society if young women would receive a training pipeline that would teach them what they wouldn't learn by living life, even after they lived a life far in their 50's, 60's or even 70's and 80's?
+Would it not be a beautiful gift of society if young women received a training pipeline that would teach them what they wouldn't learn by living life, even after they lived a life far in their 50's, 60's or even 70's and 80's?
 Not only learning what can be taught with modern-day (social) sciences,